-The Moravian College Green Hounds Fund (GHF) is a sustainability revolving loan fund established to provide a formalized method for funding campus-based projects that advance operational efficiency and reduce the College’s environmental impact.
+The concept of the fund was developed by then chairs of the Sustainability Committee, Mark Reed and Frank Kuserk.
+Dollars are drawn from the fund to pay for campus projects designed to have a positive impact on the environment as well as the University’s budget, and the savings accumulated over time pay back the money spent.
+These funds can then be used for future sustainability projects on campus.The Moravian University Greenhound Fund (GHF) is a sustainability revolving loan fund established to provide a formalized method for funding campus-based projects that advance operational efficiency and reduce the University’s environmental impact.
 Additionally, the GHF promotes hands-on educational opportunities and collaboration across the campus community.
-The fund started with $100,000 through a generous contribution from alum Jon Soden ’91 and his parents along with the College’s budgetary reserves accumulated from a few years of low energy costs.
+The fund started with $100,000 through a generous contribution from alum Jon Soden ’91 and his parents along with the University’s budgetary reserves accumulated from a few years of low energy costs.

 Read about the projects paid for by the Greenhound Fund and the significant energy savings we've seen.